Curtiss NC-4: Transatlantic flight

 After flying all through the night and most of the next day, the NC-4 reached the town of Horta on Faial Island in the Azores on the following afternoon, having flown about 1200 mi.
 It had taken the crewmen 15 hours, 18 minutes, to fly this leg.
 The NCs encountered thick fog banks along the route.
 Both the NC-1 and the NC-3 were forced to land on the open Atlantic Ocean because the poor visibility and loss of a visual horizon made flying extremely dangerous.
 NC-1 was damaged landing in the rough seas and could not become airborne again.
 NC-3 had mechanical problems.

 The crewmen of the NC-1, including future Admiral Marc Mitscher, were rescued by the Greek cargo ship SS Ionia.
 This ship took the NC-1 in tow, but it sank three days later and was lost in deep water.

 The pilots of the NC-3, including future Admiral Jack Towers, taxied their floatplane some 200 nmi to reach the Azores, where it was taken in tow by a U.S. Navy ship.

 Three days after arriving in the Azores, on 20 May, the NC-4 took off again bound for Lisbon, but it suffered mechanical problems, and its pilots had to land again at Ponta Delgada, São Miguel Island, Azores, having flown only about 150 mi.
 After several days of delays for spare parts and repairs, the NC-4 took off again on 27 May.
 Once again there were station ships of the Navy to help with navigation, especially at night.
 There were 13 warships arranged along the route between the Azores and Lisbon.
 The NC-4 had no more serious problems, and it landed in Lisbon harbor after a flight of nine hours, 43 minutes.
-Thus, the NC-4 become the first aircraft of any kind to fly across the Atlantic Ocean – or any of the other oceans.
+Thus, the NC-4 became the first aircraft of any kind to fly across the Atlantic Ocean – or any of the other oceans.
 By flying from Massachusetts and Halifax to Lisbon, the NC-4 also flew from mainland-to-mainland of North America and Europe.
 Note: the seaplanes were hauled ashore for maintenance work on their engines.

-The part of this flight just from Newfoundland to Lisbon had taken a total time 10 days and 22 hours, but with the actual flight time totaling just 26 hours and 46 minutes.
+The flight from Newfoundland to Lisbon took a total time of 10 days and 22 hours, with an actual flight time of 26 hours and 46 minutes.